Our strategy 2020 - 2024

 - Working with partners to create and start to deliver master plans to help revitalise Droitwich, Pershore and Evesham town centres

-- Investing £180,000 over three years to encourage businesses to take on apprentices
+- Investing £180,000 to encourage businesses to take on apprentices

 - Working with partners to create 10 hectares of new wetland and 30 hectares of habitats to improve biodiversity

 There is a pledge to reduce carbon emissions from our own operations by at least 50% by 2030 and to deliver 1,000 affordable new homes by 2024.
-Action will also be taken to boost community transport, tackle loneliness and social isolation and to create Wychavon’s first health and wellbeing hub.
+Action will also be taken to boost community transport, tackle loneliness and social isolation and to take action on environmental crime hub.

-We will monitor and report our performance against our strategy four times a year and include a summary of how we've performed in our Annual Report.
+We will monitor and report our performance against our strategy four times a year in our Signals of Success performance reports.

 What we base our strategy on

-We base our strategy on four the things listed below:
+We base our strategy on four things listed below:

 - What residents tell us matters to them